Squares K-theory and 2-Segal spaces

 \begin{definition} A \textit{2-Segal object in a category $\cat A$} is a functor $X\colon \Delta^{\op}\to \cat A$ so that for every $n\geq 3$, and any $0\leq i<j\leq n$, the diagram in $\Delta$ is sent to a homotopy pullback in $\cat A$.
 We let $2\Seg_{\cat A}$ denote the category of $2$-Segal objects in $\cat A$ and maps between them (i.e. natural transformations), only using the subscript $\cat A$ when the ambient category is not clear from context. \end{definition}

 \begin{remark} As shown in \cite[Proposition 1.17]{BOORS:2021}, for each $n\geq 3$, it suffices to consider the diagrams for $(i,j)=(0,2)$ and $(i,j)=(n-2,n)$. \end{remark}

 In the literature, many authors impose the additional condition that their $2$-Segal objects are \textit{unital}, meaning that the squares are pullbacks (c.f. \cite[Lemma 1.11]{BOORS:2016}).
-However, \cite{felleretal} has since shown that every $2$-Segal space is equivalent to a unital one, and so we will not make such a restriction.
+However, \cite{felleretal} has since shown that every $2$-Segal space is unital, and so we will not make such a restriction.

 \begin{definition} A $2$-Segal object is \textit{reduced} if $X(0)=*$.
 We let $2\Seg_*\subseteq 2\Seg$ denote the subcategory of reduced $2$-Segal objects. \end{definition}

 One well-studied example of $2$-Segal objects comes from Waldhausen's $S_\bullet$-construction on an exact category.
 As discussed in \cite[Remark 7.3.7]{dyckerhoff/kapranov:19}, it is known that $S_\bullet(\cat C)$ may not be $2$-Segal for an arbitrary Waldhausen category $\cat C$ (see also \cite{carawan}).
 However, in \cite{BOORS:2016}, Bergner--Osorno--Ozornova--Rovelli--Scheimbauer show that every $2$-Segal set arises as the $S_\bullet$-construction of a certain kind of double category, called \textit{stable augmented double categories}.
 For simplicity, we will restrict from augmented to pointed double categories (corresponding to reduced $2$-Segal sets), although one could similarly study the augmented case (c.f. \cref{rmk:augmented Sdot}).